 The downsides?
 Achieving consensus in a big group can be difficult.
 Sometimes the sheer numbers can make decision-making unwieldy.
 At other times, even the most aligned teams can end up disagreeing on a shared goal, leading to resentment, frustration, and a lack of clarity among participants.
 Product managers and owners can anticipate and resolve some of these issues by creating a clear but flexible meeting agenda that guides people toward decisions but leaves time for discussion and selecting a facilitator who has skill and experience in managing large groups and complex decision-making processes.

-The other alternative is to work from the bottom up, meeting one-on-one with team members to gather their ideas, questions, and opinions, then bringing this to a smaller group of leaders who can bring all the input into a cohesive whole.
+The alternative is to start small, working from the bottom up, meeting one-on-one with team members to gather their ideas, questions, and opinions, then bringing this to a smaller group of leaders who can bring all the input into a cohesive whole.
 This strategy cuts down on long, protracted disagreements between many different people, and it helps each team member feel listened to and respected.
 But there are drawbacks.
 It takes time to meet with so many people individually, and if people don't see their very ideas reflected in the final set of shared goals, they might lack the motivation to engage with the plan.
 Creating shared goals in a piecemeal way, with final decisions made at the top, might detract from the shared sense of purpose that comes from a meeting where everyone is present for the whole process.

 Either way, leaders should remember that their job is to solicit input and reflect the needs and opinions of the group.
 Product managers should still use their wisdom and expertise to help shape individuals' vision into a process that matches the company's goals.
+Whatever approach you take, be sure to clearly communicate what shared goals you’ve landed on and how those goals will be met.
+When business goals and accountabilities are clear, employees are 2.8x more likely to be highly engaged.

 Shared goals can help your teams work with purpose and stay aligned as you work toward your business objectives.
 If you'd like to create shared goals for your team, consider using the Product Vision Board created by Roman Pichler to work through your product vision, strategy, and objectives.